 Instead of falling in the infinite circle of mutual accusations, it would be much more constructive to play maturely, take responsibility and see what is that you could do about it.

-Balance between giving or taking
+A balance between giving or taking

 When we neglect our friends, hobbies, passions, our time alone, and therefore leave ourselves without enjoyment and energy that provides for us, we tend to expect our partner to compensate it all.
 And that’s a heavy burden for anyone.

 I’m not saying you should always feel awesome or hide the negative feelings you have.
 Life can be difficult, and we should express and share all of our feelings.
 I’m talking about grumpiness and everyday dissatisfaction.

 Cultivate gratitude and appreciation

 If you think it’s because back then you were unrealistically in love, then remember, how many times did you hear people who lost someone saying how they would give anything to be around things that once were so annoying to them.
-What is that telling you?

 Accept that your husband is imperfect, just like you